-To indicate the presence of this feature: code this value on the parameter, FEATURE = The modem that connects the TCU to the telecommunication line is a switched line over which calls are to be answered.
-AUTOANSR The TCU has the autocall feature and the line is connected to the TCU terminal adapter through an automatic calling unit.
+To indicate the presence of this feature: code this value on the parameter, FEATURE = he modem that connects the TCU the telecommunication line a switched line over which alls are to be answered.
+AUTOANSR The TCU has the autocall feature and the line is connected to he TCU terminal adapter hrough an automatic calling anit.
 AUTOCALL